 We don’t want to show the formula in that cell, we just want the corresponding value.
 So, we need to find out the reasons why VLOOKUP is returning just formula instead of value and ways to fix this problem

-In this section, you will find 5 common reasons for returning formula instead of value in case of applying the VLOOKUP function.
+In this section, you will find 5 common reasons for returning the formula instead of value in the case of applying the VLOOKUP function.
 I will demonstrate them one by one here.

 1. Leading Space (Before Equal Sign) in Formula

 One of the most common cases of showing formula in an Excel cell is the use of a leading space in front of the equal (=) sign.
-For confirming whether this type of mistake is encountered or not, just double-click the formulated cell and take your cursor to front of the formula and check if there is extra space or not.
+To confirm whether this type of mistake is encountered or not, just double-click the formulated cell and take your cursor to the front of the formula and check if there is extra space or not.